What is Really Powering F1?

 The Power of “No”

-Bernie Ecclestone had plenty of flaws during his decades running Formula Ond Management Group.
-History, is by nature, a debate, but instead, let’s focus on now..
+Bernie Ecclestone had plenty of flaws during his decades running Formula One Management Group.
+History is, by nature, a debate — but the focus here is on now.

 The audience ultimately decides the success of any era of Formula One.